 If a similar pattern exists in the UK, there are clear policy implications: some public spending might essentially ‘pay for itself’.
 But we do not know if this is the case.
 We also know that there are many policy options out there when it comes to families with young children.
 Our aim is to understand where limited resources can be targeted to ensure the best outcomes for children in the long run.

-We want to estimate the wider economic returns of policies that change income for families with young children, and present this technical analysis in an accessible way.
+We wanted to estimate the wider economic returns of policies that change income for families with young children, and present this technical analysis in an accessible way.
 By understanding the true costs and benefits over childhood and beyond, we aim to steer policy discussions towards effective long-term investments.